bebe logo

 Yes, shampoo and conditioner bars can build up in hard water, making it difficult to rinse out and leading to dull and lifeless hair.
 In this case, we suggest you switching to a different type of hair cleansing product.

-The team at Be Beautiful is passionate about all things hair, makeup, skin and wellness.
+The team at Be Beautiful is passionate about all things hair, makeup, skin, wellness and astrology.
 They strive to bring you expert insights, trend updates, and honest reviews to help you look and feel your best.

 Share